 Revolver is the seventh studio album by The Beatles, recorded in the spring of 1966 and released that August.

 The album was conceived during an unusually long break in the Fab Four's schedule in early 1966.note Their music had already started becoming more sophisticated on their previous album, Rubber Soul, and they took advantage of the free time to develop their sound even further.
 Also, they spent the better part of three months in the studio (which was unheard of in The '60s), giving them plenty of time to experiment.
+Revolver made George Harrison more prominent than ever by giving him three songs, including the opening track.
+(The most he'd ever gotten on their previous albums was two.)
 It was also the last regular Beatles studio album to have different American and British track listings on original release.

 The album is the subject of two books: Abacadabra!: The Complete Story of the Beatles' ''Revolver'' (2006), an e-book by Ray Newman, and Revolver: How the Beatles Reimagined Rock 'n' Roll (2012) by Robert Rodriguez (the music writer, not the filmmaker).
 It also receives a lot of coverage in Steve Turner's Beatles' 66: The Revolutionary Year (2016).